Karate By The Sea LIONHEART Kenpo JKD

 Picture

 10th Dan (Judan) Hanshisei Level Must have at least 45 yrs experience in their art, and be a minimum of 60 yrs of age.
-(Further, the head or founder of a system is referred to as, Hanshisei or Soke, also Kaicho & Kancho.)
+(Further, the head or founder of a system is referred to as, Hanshisei or Soke, also Kaicho or Kancho.)

 Picture